Sometimes it can feel like there's a divide between the product team and the users we serve. The Portal can help bridge it.

 Makers with admin access can select any of the following sharing settings:

-- Hidden – Only editors can access the portal
+- Hidden – Only makers can access the portal

-- Company – Visible to colleagues who are members of your productboard project
+- Company – Visible to colleagues who are members of your productboard workspace

 - Anyone with the link – Anyone who has the (very obscure) link can access (e.g. https://portal.productboard.com/2nl5i1ly5pkbjrr6zhps3ekx)

-If the Portal is shared with Company, Anyone with the link, or Public, project users with the contributor and viewer user roles will see the Portal in the navigation when logged in to productboard.
+If the Portal is shared with Company, Anyone with the link, or Public, members with the contributor and viewer roles will see the Portal in the navigation when logged in to productboard.

 If you have multiple Portals, the sharing settings of each can be updated independently.